-The 2017 festival will be the 39th annual Vancouver International Wine Festival; the inaugural year was 1979.
+The 2018 festival will be the 40th annual Vancouver International Wine Festival; the inaugural year was 1979.
 The board chair is Randy J. Kaardal, Q.C.; executive director is Harry Hertscheg CWE, DipWSET.
-The 2017 festival runs February 11-19.
+The 2018 festival runs February 24-March 4.

 The wine world comes to Vancouver for Canada’s premier wine show.
 The Vancouver International Wine Festival is one of the biggest and oldest wine events in the world, offering something for every level of wine drinker, collector and trade professional.
-This year, winery principals (winemaker, proprietor, senior executive) representing 180 wineries from 16 countries will travel to Vancouver to pour and discuss their wines at 54 events over eight days.
-The 2016 festival had 25,000 attendees and participants.
+This year, winery principals (winemaker, proprietor, senior executive) representing ~160-175 wineries from 14-16 countries will travel to Vancouver to pour and discuss their wines at 54 events over eight days.
+The 2017 festival had 25,000 attendees and participants.
 Each year, this international festival shines the spotlight on one country or region, which has more wineries, wines and events than any other.
-In 2016, Italy was the star.
-For 2017, the Wine World Celebrates Canada.
+In 2017, Canada was the star.
+For 2018, the festival will showcase wines from Spain and Portugal.

 Nearly 750 additional wines are served at special events orbiting the tasting room, including a gala dinner and auction, wine seminars, trade events, and food and wine pairing affairs at top Vancouver restaurants and hotels.

 The Vancouver International Wine Festival is produced by the Vancouver International Wine Festival Society, which has three mandates: provide an informative, educational and entertaining wine experience for public and trade; be a premier marketing opportunity for the wine industry and festival partners; and raise funds for the Bard on the Beach Theatre Society.